Hiswe/gulp-svg-symbols/README.md

 - If you want to change the generated files name, again use [gulp-rename](https://www.npmjs.org/package/gulp-rename)
 - If you want different destination for the files, use [gulp-if](https://www.npmjs.org/package/gulp-if)
 - Unlike [gulp-svg-sprites](https://www.npmjs.org/package/gulp-svg-sprites) there is no way to add padding to svg files.
-- `dest` management is left to gulp as you may want to pipe more plugins after svgSymbols use.

 ## migrating